 Hello!
 This is kind of a combination of the previous two factors but this is so important when picking out your elopement wedding dress that I wanted to be specific.
 Is the dress comfortable?
 Does the lace itch?
 Does the zipper dig into your side?
-Does the dress need constant adjusting?
+Is there a lot of beading on the bodice that chafes your arms?
+Does the dress need constant adjusting/hoisting up?
 Since you will be outdoors, usually somewhat active, these are things to consider.

 Yes these are all important factors but the *most important thing* is you love what you are wearing.
 There are no expectations here or “shoulds.”
 If you want to wear a bright yellow dress, wear a bright yellow dress.
 If you want to wear pants, wear pants.
 If you want to wear jean shorts, wear those or if you want a huge Cinderella ball gown then heck yeah, do that thing.